An Essential Guide to Tax Planning for Business Owners

 When choosing a retirement plan, consider the following:

-- Contribution Limits: Each plan has different limits.
-For instance, a SEP IRA allows contributions up to $69,000 in 2024, while a SIMPLE IRA has a lower limit.
+- Contribution Limits: Each plan has different contribution limits.
+For example, a SEP IRA allows contributions of up to the lesser of 25% of compensation or $72,000 in 2026, while a SIMPLE IRA generally has a much lower employee contribution limit of $17,000.
+Understanding these differences can help you choose the retirement plan that best aligns with your savings goals and business needs.

 - Ease of Setup: SIMPLE IRAs are easier to set up and manage, whereas 401(k) plans might require more administration.